hokushin118/rps-microservices/README.md

 [Prometheus](https://prometheus.io) is a monitoring system and time-series database.

+[Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager) handles alerts sent by Prometheus server.

 [Grafana](https://grafana.com) is a visualization tool that can use [Prometheus](https://prometheus.io) to create dashboards and graphs.

 #### 1. Creating namespace for Monitoring Stack

-To create a kube-cache namespace on the k8s cluster, run:
+To create a _kube-monitoring_ namespace on the k8s cluster, run:

 ```
      > kubectl apply -f ./k8s/dev/namespaces/kube-monitoring-ns.yml